bitcoindevkit/bdk-cli/README.md

 ## About

+**EXPERIMENTAL**
+This crate is in to process of being updated to `bdk_wallet` 1.x.
+Only use with for testing on test networks.

 This project provides a command-line Bitcoin wallet application using the latest [BDK APIs](https://docs.rs/bdk/latest/bdk/wallet/struct.Wallet.html).
 This might look tiny and innocent, but by harnessing the power of BDK it provides a powerful generic descriptor based command line wallet tool.
 And yes, it can do Taproot!!